Red John (The Mentalist episode)

-"Red John" is the eighth episode of the sixth season of The Mentalist.
+"Red John" is the eighth episode of the sixth season of The Mentalist, and the 124th episode overall.
 Written by series creator Bruno Heller and directed by longtime director and executive producer Chris Long, the episode marks the conclusion to the series' long-running Red John storyline, which had been developing for the entirety of the series.
 It is also the final episode of the series to incorporate the word or concept of the color red into the episode's title.
-"Red John" originally aired on November 24, 2013.
+"Red John" originally aired on CBS on November 24, 2013.

 In the episode, Patrick Jane, now considered a fugitive, finally comes face-to-face with Red John, the serial killer he has hunted for ten years following the man's murder of Jane's wife and daughter.
 Meanwhile, the California Bureau of Investigation (CBI) falls under the pressure of an FBI investigation on the team.